minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     match_fun = list(fuzzy_match, `==`, `==`)
 )
 ```, caption: [Fuzzy join used to join Representative Data]) <fuzzyjoin>
-To overcome this, the R package `fuzzyjoin` @fuzzyjoin was used.
+To overcome this, the R package `fuzzyjoin` was used @fuzzjoin.
 Using the
 functions `clean_strings` to remove special characters and `fuzzy_match` and
 `fuzzy_full_join` to join, a maximum distance between two values can be
 determined.
 In the `fuzzy_full_join` function, I defined that the names between
 the two data frames can be matched if they are at most 5 characters distance
-from one another, while the variables Party and District need to be identical to
+from one another, while the variables `Party` and `District` need to be
-match.
+identical to match, see @fuzzyjoin.

 == Contribution data <contrib-data>